-Design reviews using Abstract Collections, now with Night Mode
+Design reviews using Abstract, now with Night Mode

-Abstract Collections allow you to organize, share, and present your design work.
+Use Collections allow you to organize, share, and present your design work

 Artboards in your Collections can now be organized into sections.
 Learn more about creating sections within your Collections.